 Information about Knowles's later years in Yorkshire is from Dr & Mrs Paul Bayliss, 2 Cooks Gardens, Scalby, Scarborough, YO 13 0SU unless otherwise attributed.
+Information about his father, baptism, marriage, magistracy and correspondence with his nephew, is from Paul Hitchings, by email, October 2018.

 According to the English census of 1841 both he and his wife, Ann, were born in Yorkshire.